AmoebeLabs/swiss-army-knife-card-manual/docs/start/what-is-this-custom-card.md

 | **[Example 9 - High Contrast][Example 9]:** [![AmoebeLabs Swiss Army Knife Custom Card Example 9 - Hight Contrast]][Example 9]   | **[Example 10 - Colorful mix][Example 10]:** [![AmoebeLabs Swiss Army Knife Custom Card Example 10 - Colorful mix]][Example 10] |
 | **[Example 11 - Boiler and Electricity][Example 11]:** [![AmoebeLabs Swiss Army Knife Custom Card Example 11 - Boiler and electricity]][Example 11] | **[Example 12 - Wide cards][Example 12]:** [![AmoebeLabs Swiss Army Knife Custom Card Example 12 - Wide cards]][Example 12] |

-##:sak-sak-logo: What is this card not?
+##:sak-sak-logo: And for whom is it meant?
 It is not a standard card.
 It has no fixed design, nor fixed functionality.

-It doesn't do anything out-of-the-box.
-This card needs some time to learn and implement.
+It doesn't do anything out-of-the-box!

+This card needs YOU.
+It needs some time to design, learn and implement this card.
+If that is what you want, this is your card.
+Let your creativity flow and enjoy the results!

 If that is not your thing, you should look either at a different card, adapt one of the examples from my installation, or even better: use one of the examples made by me or someone else in the community!

 You don't have to design your card if some design suits you of course!